stopal-r7/le_node/README.md

  - **bufferSize**: The maximum number of log entries that may be queued for sending at a given moment.
 Default: `100`.
  - **secure:** If truthy, uses a tls connection.
 Default: `false`.
- - **timeout:** The time, in milliseconds, that inactivity should warrant closing the connection to the host until needed again.
-Defaults to three minutes.
+ - **inactivityTimeout:** The time, in milliseconds, that inactivity should warrant closing the connection to the host until needed again.
+Defaults to 15 seconds.
+ - **reconnectInitialDelay**: Initial wait time in milliseconds while reconnecting.
+   Default: `1000
+ - **reconnectMaxDelay**: Maximum wait time in milliseconds while reconnecting.
+   Default: `15 * 1000`
+ - **reconnectBackoffStrategy**: Backoff strategy to be used while trying to reconnect.
+   It can be either `fibonacci` or `exponential`.
+Default: `fibonnacci`
- - **maxFailedAttempts:** [Deprecated with new Backoff retry mechanism] The number of times to retry to reach the logentries host in case of error when connecting.
+ - **maxFailedAttempts:** [Removed with new connection handling] The number of times to retry to reach the logentries host in case of error when connecting.
 Default: `15`.
- - **retryTimeout:** [Deprecated with new connection handling] Time to wait between attemps when trying to reach the logentries host.
+ - **retryTimeout:** [Removed with new connection handling] Time to wait between attemps when trying to reach the logentries host.
    Default: `15 * 60 * 1000`.